Holy Week in Granada 2025 – Easter Celebrations, Processions and Events

 If you're in Granada to explore more than just the Easter processions, this free

-guided city tour is a fantastic way to discover its highlights: Free Walking Tour of Granada.
+guided city tour is a fantastic way to discover its highlights: Historic Center Guided Tour.

 Procession Routes and Schedules – Holy Wednesday in Granada, 16 April 2025